davidtavarez/pinky/README.md

 ### Contributing.

-In order to contribute, please send me a PR :)
+In order to contribute, please, fork this project, create a new branch from **master** and send me the PR :)